Q: What format do course interviews take?

 Q: Are your courses always on-line?

-A: We have no plans currently to return to in-person courses held in a venue as being online allows us to work with counsellors from across Great Britain and beyond and with counsellors who are isolated by their location or additional needs.
+Our 10 day accredited courses at Level 5 and Level 6 will remain online and we have no plans currently to return these to in room courses held in a venue as being online allows us to work with counsellors from across Great Britain and beyond and with counsellors who are isolated by their location or additional needs.

 However, if we are approached by a group of counsellors who all wish to attend our course together (or an agency wishing to train a group of their staff at the same time) we will consider all requests to run an in-person version of the course.
 Please note the fee per person would be increased from our currently advertised prices to cover all expenses.